Albert Gatschet: Career

-Gatschet made a number of contributions to the study of languages indigenous to the Gulf coast of modern-day Texas.
-His two-word recording of the Haname language from Tonkawa elder in 1884 (Himia'na tsa'yi!
+Gatschet also made a number of contributions to the study of other languages indigenous to the Gulf coast of modern-day Texas.
+His two-word recording of the Haname language from a Tonkawa elder in 1884 (Himia'na tsa'yi!
 'Give me water!') is the only documentation of the language.
-In November 1888, he traveled to Lynn, Massachusetts, to help complete an account of the Karankawa language.
+In November 1888, he traveled to Lynn, Massachusetts, to help complete an account of the Karankawa language, originally spoken in Texas.
 He was able to review early works with his informant Alice Oliver while also eliciting new vocabulary.
 Oliver was then a sixty-year-old white woman from Matagorda who had learned the language in her childhood.
 An attempt to link the language other local Texan languages was about to be underway, but Oliver died the following February.
-The work Gatschet was able to complete was published in 1890, which covered both the language and some ethnographic notes.
+The work Gatschet was able to complete was published in 1891, which covered both the language and some ethnographic notes.
+The work followed the publication of the Creek Migration Legend published in two volumes in 1884 and 1888, which served as an outline of much of his work on the Gulf coast.
+The contemporary American ethnologist James Mooney described Gatschet's efforts on the Gulf coast and Mexico as being immeasurably bolstered by Gatschet's impressive command of both Spanish and French.

+However, Gatschet's studies were not entirely premised on travel and strict fieldwork; he often consulted local documentation – typically compiled by earlier missionaries – and other miscellany when he traveled, often by using his own vacation time.
+In Washington, D.C., when American Indian delegations arrived to attend sessions of Congress, Gatschet was known to interview their members for several nights in a row.
+At the time of his death, a significant portion was still unpublished.

 In 1890, Gatschet published The Klamath Indians of Southwestern Oregon, a more-than-1,500-page monograph published in two parts.
 The contents are the result of years of investigation on the Klamath reservation, its first volume comprising a compilation of accounts of the Modoc War by Klamath veterans, biographical sketches, cultural customs and jurisprudence, and tribal legends and stories recounted to him by Winema, Curly Ball, and a few others, written with English interlinear glossing.
 The second volume comprises both a Klamath–English dictionary and an English–Klamath one.
-The work captures the language as it was spoken before it experienced significant contamination from the growing dominance of Chinook Jargon; Gatschet was reportedly discerning in distinguishing the speech of those who were already beginning to have their language affected by language contact.
+The work captures the language as it was spoken before it experienced significant contamination from the growing dominance of Chinook Jargon; Gatschet was discerning in distinguishing the speech of those who were already beginning to have their language affected by language contact.
 The book was extremely well-received among its readership.
 Decades after his death, The National Cyclopædia of American Biography described the publication as "one of the most exhaustive studies of an American native language ever undertaken and may fairly be said to mark an epoch in the science of linguistics".
 Many Klamath expressed approval at his work as well, with one writing fifty years after his death that "his work with our Indians [...] can never be surpassed or even equaled".